Download Administration Of Colonial Government Worksheets

 - The Stamp Act intended to raise money by making it a requirement for the purchase of stamps for public and legal documents including newspapers, pamphlets, almanacs, playing cards, and newspaper advertisements.

 - Violators were taken to the Vice-admiralty court for persecution even though it had no jury and its jurisdiction was limited to maritime issues violating the right to trial by jury.

 - The tax was the first explicit taxation upon the colonists.
 Previous taxes hid under the guise of regulating trade and not overtly for raising revenue from the people for the Empire.
 The resistance movements to this tax were a precursor to the American Revolution War.

 Quartering Act 1765

 - The Quartering Act required the assemblies in the colonies to fund the daily sustenance in the form of housing, food, and drink of British troops stationed in the territories.

 - It further required the assemblies to improve military living conditions without increasing the Crown's cost of maintaining the forces.
 In 1766, the New York assembly refused to raise the money needed and in the following year, the English parliament suspended the assembly subject to its compliance.

 Declaratory Act 1766

-Repealed the Stamp Act 1765 but also reiterated that colonies were subordinate and dependent to the Imperial Crown and Parliament of Britain.
+- The Declaratory Act 1766 may have repealed the Stamp Act 1765, but it also reiterated that colonies were subordinate and dependent to the Imperial Crown and Parliament of Britain.